gfox72/DOCTEST/DIP-1.md

     *	**Interface** - includes improvements around client API/RPC specifications and standards and also certain language-level standards.
 The label “interface” aligns with the interface repository and discussion should primarily occur in that repository before a DIP is submitted to the DIPs repository.
     *	**ERC** - application-level standards and conventions, including contract standards such as token standards, name registries, URI schemes, library/package formats and wallet formats.
   *	A **Meta DIP** describes a process surrounding Ethereum or proposes a change to (or an event in) a process.
 Process DIPs are like Standards Track DIPs but apply to areas other than the DERO protocol itself.
 They may propose an implementation, but not to DERO’s codebase; they often require community consensus; unlike Informational DIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in DERO development.
 Any meta-DIP is also considered a Process DIP.
-  *	An Informational DIP describes a DERO design issue, or provides general guidelines or information to the DERO community, but does not propose a new feature.
+  *	An **Informational DIP** describes a DERO design issue, or provides general guidelines or information to the DERO community, but does not propose a new feature.
 Informational DIPs do not necessarily represent DERO community consensus or a recommendation, so users and implementers are free to ignore Informational DIPs or follow their advice.

 It is highly recommended that a single DIP contain a single key proposal or new idea.
 The more focused the DIP, the more successful it tends to be.
 A change to one client doesn’t require an DIP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.

 A DIP must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.

+## DIP Formats and Templates <a name="DIPFormats"></a>
+DIPs should be written in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) style.
+Image files should be included in a subdirectory of the `assets` folder for that DIP as follows: `assets/dip-X` (for dip X).
+When linking to an image in the DIP, use relative links such as ../assets/dip-X/image.png.

+## DIP Workflow <a name="DIPWorkflow"></a>